patrickbucher/docs/tls/tls-mastery.md

 This defines the directory where the CA is going to be put in.
 The `dir` setting then can be referred from a variable called `$dir` for further configuration.

+    certs         = $dir/certs
+    new_certs_dir = $dir/newcerts
+    crl_dir       = $dir/crl

+Thus, critical certificates, such as the root certificate, are put into `$dir/certs`, new certificates into `$dir/newcerts`, and the Certificate Revocation List into `$dir/crl`.
+Create those directories beforehand.

+    database = $dir/index.txt
+    serial   = $dir/serial

+The database of signed certificates is stored under `$dir/index.txt`, and the certificate serial numbers under `$dir/serial`.

+    private_key = $dir/private/ca.key.pem
+    certificate = $dir/certs/ca.cert.pem

+This defines the location of your private key and CA certificate.
+Create `$dir/private` beforehand, only accessible to `root`.

+    crlnumber        = $dir/crlnumber
+    crl              = $dir/crl/ca.crl.pem
+    crl_extensions   = crl_ext
+    default_crl_days = 30

+Those options are needed for certificate revocation, which you, hopefully, won't ever need.
+The `crlnumber` file contains the next CRL number to be used.
+The `crl` option points to the current PEM-encoded CRL.
+X.509 extensions used for CRLs are listed in the `crl_ext` file.
+A CRL is good for `default_crl_days`, and must be renewed within that period, i.e. while still valid.

+    name_opt     = ca_default
+    cert_opt     = ca_default
+    default_days = 375
+    preserve     = no
+    policy       = policy_strict

+The `ca_default` option points to modern settings to be used for the signing command.
+A certificate, by default, should expire within 375 days.
+With `preserve = no`, some obsolete backward compatibilities are deactivated.
+The `policy` setting poitns to another section named `policy_strict`.

+A root certificate should only be allowed to sign intermediate certificates;
+root and intermediate certificates therefore must belong to the same organization.
+A strict policy is configured as follows:

+    [ policy_strict ]
+    countryName            = match
+    stateOrProvinceName    = match
+    organizationName       = match
+    organizatoinalUnitName = optional
+    commonName             = supplied
+    emailAddress           = optional

+Thus, country, state/province, and organization must be the same in the CSR as in the signing certificate.
+Organization unit and email are optional settings, and any value can be supplied as the (mandatory) common name.

+Settings for generating CSRs are pre-defined in the `req` section:

+    [ req ]
+    default_bits       = 4096
+    distinguished_name = req_distinguished_name
+    string_mask        = utf8only
+    default_md         = sha256
+    x509_extensions    = v3_ca
+    prompt             = no

+Those are settings commonly used for CSRs as of the year 2021.
+Never set `default_keyfile` to your private key location, which might overwrite your CA's key by an incomplete command accidentally run.

+Both `req_distinguished_name` and `v3_ca` point to further sections of those
+names:

+    [ v3_ca ]
+    subjectKeyIdentifier   = hash
+    authorityKeyIdentifier = keyid:always,issuer
+    basicConstraints       = critical, CA:true
+    keyUsage               = critical, digitalSignature, cRLSign, keyCertSign

+Particular certificates are identified by a unique hash code (`subjectKeyIdentifier`).
+Public keys used to create those certificates require a key id and an optional issuer indication; both pieces of information will end up in the certificate (`authorityKeyIdentifier`).
+Created certificates can be used to sign further certificates (`CA:true`), which _must_ be respected by the client (marked as `critical`); so CA certificates can be created with this configuration (`basicConstraints`).
+The CA is allowed to sign certificates and its own CRL (`keyUsage`), which, again, the client _must_ accept (`critical`).

+The certificates signed by the intermediate certificate must not be allowed to sign other certificates by themselves.
+Therefore, `pathlen:0` must be added to the `basicConstraints` to an otherwise identical `v3_intermediate_ca` section:

+    [ v3_intermediate_ca ]
+    subjectKeyIdentifier   = hash
+    authorityKeyIdentifier = keyid:always,issuer
+    basicConstraints       = critical, CA:true, pathlen:0
+    keyUsage               = critical, digitalSignature, cRLSign, keyCertSign

+Pre-defined options for new CSRs can be defined in the `req_distinguished_name` section, as pointed to from the `req` section further above:

+    [ req_distinguished_name ]
+    C  = CH
+    ST = Luzern
+    L  = Luzern
+    O  = Frickelbude
+    OU = Software Development
+    CN = CA Root Certificate